-These small cups are called soba choko, a vessel made specifically for dipping sauce for cold soba noodle.
-However, their simple shape allows them to be used for much more than the dipping sauce.
-They can be for small servings of tea, coffee or other drinks, dips, condiments, nuts, or anything that you think fit.
+These small cups, called soba choko, are vessels made specifically for dipping sauce for cold buckwheat noodles (soba).
+They can also be used for holding tea, coffee or other drinks, dips, condiments, nuts, and more.

-The line motif is called tokusa, a vertical narrow stripe pattern that derived from a thin, bamboo-like plant, and is frequently used to decorate Japanese pottery.
-Hand painted lines and splash patterns look freewheeling and rustic at the same time, and give these simple cups a distinct character.
+The line motif is called tokusa, a vertical narrow stripe pattern that derives from the shape of a thin, bamboo-like plant, and is frequently used to decorate Japanese pottery.
+The hand painted lines and splash patterns appear loose and rustic at the same time, and give these simple cups a distinct character.

 - Made in Japan

 Who Makes It

 Tojiki Tonya is a collective of ceramic ware distributors in the Mino region.
 They work closely with the area's pottery manufactures to bring to the market high quality, well-designed, and affordable ceramic ware for everyday use.